kkensuke/myjb/_build/html/_sources/others/zotero/zotero.md

 - [View] in the menu bar -> check [show items from subcollections]
-- open preferences[press Cmd and ,], and uncheck the box of [Automatically take snapshots …] in [General]
+- Open preferences[press Cmd and ,], and uncheck the box of [Automatically take snapshots …] in [General]

 ```{image} img/general.png
 :name: set-general